rickMcGavin/snake-game-react/README.md

 # Snake Game in React and TypeScript

 After going through this [snake game tutorial by freeCodeCamp](https://www.youtube.com/watch?v=uyhzCBEGaBY) and developing the game as they did in plain HTML, CSS, and JavaScript.
-I wanted to rebuild it in React?
+I wanted to rebuild it in React.

 Aside from rewriting the base project in React.
 I add some extra features:
 - Multiple color themes to pick from